Laie Hawaii Temple: Lāie

-LDS Church president Heber J. Grant presided over the Hawaiian Temple's dedication on November 27, 1919.
+Church president Heber J. Grant presided over the Hawaiian Temple's dedication on November 27, 1919.
 Grant called the Hawaiian people "descendants of Lehi" (a prophet in the Book of Mormon), and saw the future of the new temple in Lāʻie as a magnet for Polynesian converts.
 After the temple was completed, more Polynesians moved to Lāʻie, to participate in temple ordinances.
 Tourists were also drawn to the area, and guide books of the time compared the Lāʻie temple to the Taj Mahal.

-The 1941 attack on Pearl Harbor gave rise to another popular tale about the Laie Hawaii Temple in Mormon folklore.
+The 1941 attack on Pearl Harbor gave rise to another popular tale about the Laie Hawaii Temple in church folklore.
 According to variations on this story, Japanese aircraft pilots attempted to bomb or strafe the Hawaiian Temple just prior to, or just after, the attack, but were thwarted by mechanical failure or from an unseen protective force.
-Some stories suggest that the Japanese pilot who attempted to attack the temple was converted to the LDS Church after he saw a picture of the temple in the possession of Mormon missionaries in Japan.
+Some stories suggest that the Japanese pilot who attempted to attack the temple was converted to the church after he saw a picture of the temple in the possession of the faith's missionaries in Japan.
 Although there is an eyewitness who believes he saw the attempted bombing and a former missionary who says he met the Japanese convert, historians have found little supporting evidence that would substantiate these stories.